vngantk/myportfolio/README.md

   development.
 - Accompanied by pertinent images, the presentation is visually appealing.

+### About Me Page

+- This page presents my legal name and a professional head-and-shoulders image.
+- It provides a concise paragraph about who I am, suitable for viewing by potential employers.

 ### Contact Page

 - The Contact page displays my contact information in a distinct panel.